botflux/dependency-injection-container/DECORATORS.md

     serviceLoader: createReflectServiceLoader([ Logger, DatabaseConnection ], [])
 })

-// Add function-style using factory functions
+// Add function using factory functions
 // Even with decorators supports factory functions still works the same as with
 // non-reflection container.
 This way you still will be able to add function or
 // classes you can't decorate.